soheeparklee/soheeparklee.github.io/_posts/2026-01-21-DAW-system-4-3-createVM.md

 this depends on each computer
 ```

+- settings of the hardware that I dedicate to the guest has the extension `.vbox`
-- settings of the hardware that I dedicate to VM are stored in settings filw with extension `.vbox`
+- settings of the hardware that I dedicate to VM are stored in settings file with extension `.vbox`
 - the settings of the host that I dedicate to the VM are stored in the file with a extension `.vbox`
-- with a blue cube
+- with a blue cube 🟦

 - each host computer has its own scaffold
 - each host has different access to the VM